All the classic flavors of buffalo wings stuffed into eggs. It makes the perfect appetizer to serve at your next party or game day!

 Add in the remaining ingredients and mix using a hand mixer or by hand.

-Add the mixture into the halved egg whites, I like to pipe using a star tip.
+Add the mixture into the halved egg whites, I like to use a piping bag with a star tip.

 Top with the optional blue cheese crumbles and sliced celery and serve!
 You can make these ahead of time, just store them in the fridge till you are ready to serve.